UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/rdas_storage/index.md

 PIs can request an allocation on R-DAS from [https://portal.hpc.arizona.edu/portal](https://portal.hpc.arizona.edu/portal)

+!!! failure "PI Account Setup Required"
+    In order to successfully create an R-DAS allocation, PI's **must** have completed their [HPC account setup](../../../registration_and_access/account_creation/index.md), including self-sponsorship.
+Additionally, R-DAS's servers **require** that PI's have an HPC group that is exactly identical to their net id.
+Without both, R-DAS creation will fail, and the HPC team will need to manually fix it, which will take some time.

 1. Go to the **Storage** tab
 2. Select **Create Shared Desktop Storage** under **Research Desktop Storage**